pengyu1104/LinuxHowTo/README.md

 This is one of the key questions many new sys admin ask:

-How do I audit file events such as read / write etc?
-How can I use audit to see who changed a file in Linux?

-The answer is to use 2.6 kernelâ€™s audit system.
-Modern Linux kernel (2.6.x) comes with auditd daemon.
-Itâ€™s responsible for writing audit records to the disk.
-During startup, the rules in /etc/audit.rules are read by this daemon.
-You can open /etc/audit.rules file and make changes such as setup audit file log location and other option.
-The default file is good enough to get started with auditd.

-In order to use audit facility you need to use following utilities => auditctl – a command to assist controlling the kernelâ€™s audit system.
+In order to use audit facility you need to use following utilities => auditctl – a command to assist controlling the kernel audit system.
 You can get status, and add or delete rules into kernel audit system.
 Setting a watch on a file is accomplished using this command:

 => ausearch – a command that can query the audit daemon logs based for events based on different search criteria.